MarcAynes/PAED---Graphs-Trees-HashMap/README.txt

 language: Java
           IntelliJ
-To run the program it is recommended to use the SDK 1.8 The main file to run to run is the file named Main inside the src folder.
+To run the program it is recommended to use the SDK 1.8 The main file to run, is the file named Main inside the src folder.

-each structure contains a main file in case you want to test by itself even thought it is not guaranteed that all the functionalities are present or that the main file it's clear (to read)
+each structure contains a main file in case you want to test by itself even thought it is not guaranteed that all the functionalities are present or that the main file it's clear (to read) (it was a test and debugging feature)

-the trie tree allows the letters A-Z, a-z, and 0-9, the other characters are not guaranteed to work and the program will not stop working (crash)
+the trie tree allows the letters A-Z, a-z, and 0-9, the other characters are not guaranteed to work and the program may stop working (crash)

 ==========================================================